Arrows124/youtube_api/Readme.md

 ┣ search.html (検索フォームがコードされたhtml)

-# The details of the main app.py are explained below.
+# The details of the main app.py

 The first few lines import modules used for flask, sqlite3, youtube API, etc. After that, code as described in How to use youtube api.
 Store what was executed by youtube.videos (). list (myRating = "like", part = "snippet, status", maxResults = 50) .execute () in videos_list_responses.
 This execution result gets all the information of the highly rated video through the API.
 Next, name the database created with create_db.py dbname, get the title, thumbnail and video ID of the highly rated video you got earlier, and insert it into the SQL table created with create_table.py.